simmishahinn02/Alarm-Clock/README.md

-# Alarm-Clock
+# AlarmClock-in-python
-This is a Python GUI based project which help user to set alarm
+This is a alarm clock made in python